What is tofacitinib?

 If you stop or delay your tofacitinib treatment, your disease may get worse.
 Keep taking your treatment, unless advised by your rheumatologist to stop or unless serious side effects occur (see Side effects).

 If you stop tofacitinib for any reason you must contact your rheumatologist.
-Failure to do so may mean that your treatment may no longer be funded.
+Failure to do so may mean that your treatment may no longer be subsidised.

 - Tofacitinib will only be given if your disease is active and if standard treatments have not worked.